hbctraining/Intro-to-ChIPseq-flipped/lessons/04_alignment_using_bowtie2.md

 ## Running alignment on a single sample

-Genome alignment usually takes quite a while to finish - that's why we don't run the codes on an interactive node. **Instead, we will create a SBATCH script, `alignment.sbatch` under the `~/chipseq_workshop/` directory, and submit this script as a job on the cluster.**
+Genome alignment can take a while to finish,so we won't run it on an interactibve session. **Instead, we will create a SBATCH script, `alignment.sbatch` under the `~/chipseq_workshop/` directory, and submit this script as a job on the cluster.**

 ```bash
 # Create a SBATCH script